Ralph-Lee/blog/the-dot-net-community-is-buzzing.md

 - the entire StackOverflow team and all the work and contributions they have made and shared.

+- the [MVP program](http://mvp.microsoft.com/en-US/default.aspx): rewards people in the community for their efforts in the community.

 - Satya Nadella's appoinment as CEO has injected a sense of excitement for the company into the community like never before.